Randi Zuckerberg isn't alone: Sexual misconduct on flights an 'epidemic'

 "I think what the culture has inspired is the response that Zuckerberg got," she added.

-While alcohol is often free in first-class, Nelson said it's not at the front of the cabin where inappropriate behavior is seen: "It's the whole plane," she said.
+While alcohol is often free in first class, Nelson said it's not just at the front of the cabin where inappropriate behavior is seen: "It's the whole plane," she said.

-According to trade group Airlines for America, carriers "have well-defined processes and procedures in place" for on-board criminal activity.
+According to the trade group Airlines for America, carriers "have well-defined processes and procedures in place" for onboard criminal activity.

-"Employees receive extensive customer service training to ensure the safety and well-being of all our passengers and crew," spokesman Vaughn Jennings said via email.
+"Employees receive extensive customer service training to ensure the safety and well-being of all our passengers and crew," a spokesman for the group, Vaughn Jennings, said via email.

 But Nelson said airline CEOs "would be shocked to hear" what flight attendants experience.